Florida State Road 80: Planning and construcion

-The route of State Road 80 was largely built in the 1920s.
 The first vehicle to travel the route from Belle Glade to Palm Beach was in 1923.
-The section from Twenty Mile Bend to West Palm Beach was considered part of the Conners Highway, which opened on July 4, 1924.
-Segments west of Lake Okeechobee would be completed by 1926.
+The section from Twenty Mile Bend to West Palm Beach was also considered part of the Conners Highway, which opened on July 4, 1924.
+The segment of the route in Lee County was complete by 1927.
+The route was complete from Belle Glade to Clewiston by 1929.
+The segment from Clewiston to LaBelle was completed in 1931.